-With regard to the trust, under certain circumstances, Italian tax authorities would likely consider this kind of arrangement equivalent to the setting up of "vincoli di destinazione" and, as a consequence, they would consider it subject to gift tax.
+With regard to the trust, under certain circumstances the Italian tax authorities would likely consider this kind of arrangement to be equivalent to the setting up of "vincoli di destinazione" (i.e., creation of encumbrances or other restrictions on the use of certain assets) and, as a consequence, they would consider it subject to gift tax.
 Based on the above, a case-by-case analysis would be necessary to verify whether gift tax is applicable or not to a fondo patrimoniale.